malramsay64/phd-thesis/04_Machine_Learning/results.md

 rather than a pre-processing step.

-While UMAP is not suitable as a pre-processing step for clustering, the separation of the crystal structures informs us that the different structures are separable, just requiring an appropriate clustering algorithm.
+While UMAP is not suitable as a pre-processing step for clustering, the separation of the crystal structures means it is possible with an appropriate clustering algorithm.
 The algorithm chosen for clustering is HDBSCAN [@Campello2013;@McInnes2017] which finds areas of high density as clusters, leaving the noise as unclustered values.